jamesbeamie/store-manager-api/README.md

 - Store has attendants to serve the clients, who can search for products and add to cient's cart.
 - The store owner can also add a new attendant and create their useraccounts.
 ## Testing locally
-- The api can be locally tested by firts clonning the repository to your local machine.
+- The api can be locally tested by first clonning the repository to your local machine.
 - Create and activate your  virtual environment
 - Run the application using _python run.py_ command
 - Get the url and test it on postman using the relevant https request, including the right url prefix _/api/v1_